 A SOA is designed to offer an overview of a company’s current financial position, outlining its assets and its liabilities.
 While there are some similarities between a SOA and a balance sheet, they are in fact two completely different documents serving different purposes.
 While a balance sheet looks at pure figures, the SOA goes one step further.
 Assets will be listed with details given as to their book value and also estimated realisable value.
 This is an important distinction; what something is listed as being worth (book value) is not necessarily the same as what could be expected to be raised should the item be auctioned off or otherwise disposed for a quick sale.
 This difference is what the realisable value takes into account.

 As well as physical items such as property, machinery, vehicles, and stock, assets could also include cash in hand, cash at bank, as well as any book debts owing to the company.
 Again these assets will be appraised and a realistic achievable figure will be decided upon.

 When compared to the information given on a balance sheet, the SOA also goes into more depth regarding who the creditors are and the amount they are owed.
 Also detailed is the contact information for each creditor and information regarding any security they hold over company assets.
 Details of employees and shareholders must also be recorded.

 If your limited company is facing financial difficulties and you are considering placing it into liquidation or exploring the possibility of administration, Real Business Rescue can help.
 We have a team of experienced and knowledgeable licensed insolvency practitioners spanning the length and breadth of the UK ready to help you and your company navigate the most difficult of times.
 Contact us today to arrange a completely free no-obligation consultation with your nearest office.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.